 Dr. Ashish Pujari, Ph.D. is a Professor of Marketing at DeGroote School of Business, McMaster University.
 He has also served as an associate graduate faculty at the Institute of Management and Innovation, University of Toronto.
 He has been teaching this course for more than two decades.
-He has extensive experience of teaching in UG, MBA, executive MBA, PhD and DBA programs around the world.
+He has extensive experience of teaching in UG, MBA (full-time, part-time, BLPT), executive MBA, PhD and DBA programs around the world.
 At McMaster University, he was nominated twice by MBA students for teaching awards.